galactocalypse/2048/README.md

 Description
 -----------
 My implementation of 2048 in Java.
 Made over a couple of nights because I was missing Java.
+Released under the GNU Public Licence.

 Inspiration
 -----------